 During this same period, City staff have been working with real estate professionals to identify possible locations for a new Station 27 (currently located on NE 132nd Street just west of I-405).
 The long range plan is to move the current Station 27 east of I-405 (north of Evergreen Hospital).
 The new Station 24 and relocated Station 27 should improve response capability throughout the City.

 On February 24, 2016, the City Council held their annual retreat and one of the topics was a discussion about financing options for construction of the new stations and renovation of remaining older stations that are in need of seismic upgrades and other safety improvements.
 See staff memorandum.
-The City Council asked staff to prepare multiple financing scenarios for review at their May 24th retreat.
+The City Council asked staff to prepare multiple financing scenarios for review at their May 24th retreat and a report was prepared for the May 24 retreat regarding a funding for station projects and a public process to better understand the community’s perceived needs for fire service improvements, the appropriate timing of the improvements and funding mechanisms including a potential ballot measure for 2018.
+For more information:

 Read the November 2015 update "City Council sets course for fire and EMS service improvements and new and renovated fire stations"